 The museum's observatory, located on the second floor adjacent to the temporary exhibit gallery, is Albuquerque’s window on the galaxy!
 Our 16" Meade LX200 is the largest telescope in the state which is open to the public.

-Safe views of the sun are provided by The Albuquerque Astronomical Society as a volunteer program at the museum.
+Safe views of the sun are provided by members of The Albuquerque Astronomical Society as a volunteer program at the museum.
 Please note that observing provided in front of or near the museum is free and programs using the observatory are included in museum or planetarium admission.
 Find out the schedule of upcoming opportunities on The Albuquerque Astronomical Society solar calendar.
 Look for events that take place at "NMMNHS" or "NM Museum of Natural History."

 Join members of The Albuquerque Astronomical Society in studying the moon and other sky objects.
 Each month focuses on a different lunar feature.
 Admission is by donation.
 Upcoming dates: